M66B/FairEmail/docs/FAQ-cs-rCZ.md

 The error '*Handshake failed ...
 UNSUPPORTED_PROTOCOL or TLSV1_ALERT_PROTOCOL_VERSION ...*' might be caused by enabling hardening connections in the connection settings or by Android not supporting older protocols anymore, like SSLv3.

 Android 8 Oreo and later [do not support](https://developer.android.com/about/versions/oreo/android-8.0-changes#security-all) SSLv3 anymore.
-Neexistuje způsob, jak chybějící podporu RC4 a SSLv3 obejít, neboť byla z Androidu zcela odstraněna (což by o něčem mělo vypovídat).
+There is no way to workaround lacking RC4 and SSLv3 support because it has completely been removed from Android (which should say something).

 You can use [this website](https://ssl-tools.net/mailservers) or [this website](https://www.immuniweb.com/ssl/) to check for SSL/TLS problems of email servers.